muhammadsohaib60/muhammadsohaib60/README.md

 <h3 align="center">Founder at Presenta Tech Innovations | AI Enthusiast | Entrepreneur | Top-rated on Upwork</h3>

 <h5> I am an Artificial Intelligence expert with 6 years of experience in Data Science, Machine Learning, Computer Vision, and Entrepreneurship.
 In the past 2 years, I've worked on various AI projects, such as LLMs, chatbots, AI apps, models, and web frameworks.
-My passion for AI research keeps growing, and I am now focusing on this field full-time as the founder of Presentatech Innovations.
+My passion for AI research keeps growing, and I am now focusing on this field full-time as the founder of Presenta tech Innovations.
 I lead a team of 16 members and earn a five-digit USD income.
 I also manage a top-rated Upwork account. </h5>